Notebooks

 5.3 What's this "subscribe to an RSS feed" business?

 A way of keeping track of website updates, basically.
-This page gives a very basic explanation, and this provides links to programs that will let you read RSS feeds.
+This page gives a very basic explanation, or you could read Wikipedia.

 VI.
 Miscellaneous